 - Availability of light also in the evenings and at night

 - More safety on the streets thanks to (public) lighting

 - Less fire hazard from falling candles or oil lamps

 - Better lighting and facilities in hospitals and schools

 - Improved access to means of communication such as radio, television and cell phones.

 - Lower costs for the same amount of lumen or kWh compared to the use of candles, oil lamps or private diesel generators.

 How we work

 FRES Netherlands provides the expertise and investments needed for the FRES businesses to start up, grow, and most importantly, become self-reliant.
 A new FRES company will be established in Cameroon soon.
-Currently we have five FRES companies in the following African countries:
+Currently we have four FRES companies in the following African countries: